 - 60-day money-back guarantee (10% restocking fee)

-Now that you know everything about this ionizer, let’s move to the Chanson Miracle MAX Royale reviews and my review.
+Now that you know everything about this ionizer, let’s move on to my Chanson Miracle MAX Royale review.

 My Chanson Miracle MAX Royale Review

 - I’m a huge fan of the smartphone-inspired LCD touchscreen design.
-It’s right up there with the touchscreen featured on Tyent's UCE-11 ionizer.
+It’s right up there with the touchscreen featured on Tyent's UCE-11 ionizer #ad.

 - The stainless steel faucet itself is the most attractive I’ve seen of all the ionizers I’ve reviewed.